ProfilePic

 1. Change and vary your passwords.
 As annoying as it can be, changing your password every month is good practice.
 There is a reason so many places of employment require their employees to follow this rule.
 Also, don’t use the same password for all your accounts.
 If cybercriminals get ahold of your password, they can access all your accounts.

 2. Enable multi-factor authentication.
 Multi-factor authentication (MFA), or 2-factor authentication, adds another level of security to your accounts.
-MFA can include biometrics (facial scans or fingerprint access), security keys or apps that send unique, one-time codes.
+MFA can include biometrics (facial scans or fingerprint access), security keys, or apps that send unique, one-time codes.

-Children and teens can be the most vulnerable to cybercrime, with kids aged 8-18 spending an average of 7 and a half hours each day during the summer with electronic devices.
+Children and teens can be the most vulnerable to cybercrime, with kids aged 8-18 spending an average of 7 and a half hours each day with electronic devices.
 Read more about The Department of Homeland Security's "Stop.
 Think.
 Connect." campaign to help parents keep their children safe online by clicking here